 Basically, there are two side effects which have to be considered.

-Under- and hypercorrection: In around 15% of all cases under- or hypercorrections of keratoconus because of the used MyoRing occur.
+Under- and hypercorrection: In around 15% of all cases, under- or hypercorrections of keratoconus occur due to the selected MyoRing.
 In these cases, the MyoRing has to be replaced by a weaker or stronger one after a period of 3 months.
 See chapter keratoconus for more details.

 There are no sutures.
 The access to the cornea is self-sealing from the inside and the epithelium above it heals within hours after the surgery.
 You are mistaking the MyoRings for ring segments.
 In surgeries where ring segments are used, a radial cut has to be made in the cornea which can be rather wide and which can lead to considerable complications if it is not sutured.

-Usually, the costs of treatment are 3000 Euros per eye.
+Usually, the costs of treatment are EUR 3,000 per eye.

 We know of cases in which German health insurance companies covered the costs of the treatment.
-The usual procedure is that after medical examination patients are presented the results and a cost estimate along with a detailed application form of cost coverage providing detailed medical justifications.
+The usual procedure is that after medical examination, patients receive a cost estimate along with a detailed application form of cost coverage providing detailed medical justifications.
 These documents can be submitted to your health insurance company.
 In Austria, these costs are hardly ever covered.

 The fee can either be paid in advance via bank transaction before the date of the surgery or on the day of the surgery in cash or via credit card payment.